jacobfeldgoise/ThermalDrone/README.md

 ### 6.1 Configuring the Raspberry Pi

   Configuring the Raspberry Pi is fairly simple.
+We recommend using a MicroSD card of at least 16 GB.
 Please follow the directions below:

 #### 6.1.1 Install Operating System

   We will install **Raspbian Stretch Lite**, which means the Raspberry Pi will not use a GUI.
 Instead, you will communicate with the devie through the linux command line.
 To begin, [download](https://www.raspberrypi.org/downloads/raspbian/) the software and follow the [instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) on the Raspberry Pi website for your operating system.

   Then, insert your MicroSD card into the Raspberry Pi and boot-up the device with a **display, mouse, and keyboard attached**.
+You should connect your Raspberry Pi to a display through a Mini HDMI cable (RPi Zero W) or regular HDMI cable (All other RPi's).
 The default username and password are "pi" and "raspberry" respectively.
 You should change the password, but the leave the username alone.
 To change the password, use the command ```passwd```.
 You will need to authenticate the device, then enter your custom password as prompted.

 #### 6.1.2 Connect to Wifi